Investing

 Sharesies and Stockspot compared

-The main difference between Stockspot and Sharesies is that Stockspot provides investment adviceaf and an ongoing service.
+The main difference between Stockspot and Sharesies is that Stockspot provides investment advice and an ongoing portfolio management service.
 With Stockspot, your personal situation is reviewed, and then you receive a recommendation for the best-suited investment strategy based on your goals and investment time horizon.

 With Stockspot, once you settle on your investment strategy, you receive a properly diversified portfolio (including Australian shares, global shares, emerging markets, bonds and gold).
 Stockspot reviews the investment on an ongoing basis and will rebalance your portfolio when necessary.